MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-sources.md

 ## Review ingested data

-You'll see the name of each ingested data source, as well as its status and the last time the data was refreshed for that source.
+You'll see the name of each ingested data source, its status, and the last time the data was refreshed for that source.

 > [!div class="mx-imgBorder"]
 > ![Data source added](media/configure-data-datasource-added.png "Data source added")